yitopeligo/tf2_cnn_cifar10_custom/README.md

-# Custom Training Loop in Tensorflow2
+# Custom Training Loop in Tensorflow2 using GradientTape's

 In this repo, training of basic CNN Architecture CIFAR10 is showcased.
 Using custom training loop, you can interfere into every step of optimization and analyze gradients.